2022 Danish European Union opt-out referendum: By constituency

+Aftermath

+Exit polls released by national broadcasters DR and TV 2 immediately after polls closed at 20:00 CEST (18:00 UTC) indicated that a large majority of the electorate had voted "Yes".
+This was the first time that Denmark had ever abolished one of its EU opt-outs.
+It was also the highest share of the vote ever received by the "Yes" side in an EU-referendum, with the result being described by some as a landslide.
+The turnout, at 65.8%, was among the lowest for any EU referendum in Denmark, with only the 2014 Danish Unified Patent Court membership referendum having had a lower turnout.
+Election scholars expressed concern and attributed the low turnout to some political parties being hesitant to campaign actively, as well as opinion polls that consistently showed a strong lead for the "Yes" side.

 Reactions

-Exit polls released by national broadcasters DR and TV 2 immediately after polls closed at 20:00 CEST (18:00 UTC) showed a large majority of the electorate had voted "Yes".
-This was the first time that Denmark had ever abolished one of its EU opt-outs.
-This was the largest share of the vote ever received by the "Yes" side in an EU-referendum, with the result being described by some as a landslide.
-The turnout at 65.8% was noted as one of the lowest of any EU referendum, with only the 2014 Danish Unified Patent Court membership referendum having had a lower turnout.
-Election scholars expressed concern and attributed the low turnout to some parties being hesitant to campaign, as well as the opinion polls prior to the election showing the yes side having a large lead.

-Prime Minister Mette Frederiksen commented that she was "very very happy" for the result, and said that Denmark had sent a very important signal to its allies and a clear signal to Vladimir Putin.
-She also praised the cooperation with the other parties that had advocated in favour of the referendum.
-Frederiksen emphasised that there were no plans to abolish Denmark's remaining opt-outs, promising that the referendum had been "about the defence opt-out and nothing else".
+Prime Minister Mette Frederiksen commented that she was "very very happy" for the result, stating that Denmark had sent a very important signal to its allies and a clear signal to Vladimir Putin.
+She also praised the cooperation with the other parties that had supported the "Yes" campaign.
+Frederiksen emphasized that there were no plans to abolish Denmark's remaining opt-outs, promising that the referendum had been "about the defence opt-out and nothing else".
 Venstre leader Jakob Ellemann-Jensen said that the vote sent a clear result that other countries could count on Denmark.
 He then focused on the next Danish general election, saying that the country's right-wing should work together to give Denmark a new government.

 Morten Messerschmidt commented that the result showed that the Danish People's Party was alive.
 He said that many people's votes were "influenced by the war in Ukraine".
 Political Spokesperson of Red–Green Alliance, Mai Villadsen, said that she had "very great respect" for the result of the election.
 She mentioned that many of the party's voters had voted "Yes", and promised that the party would remain engaged with defence policy.

-European Commission President Ursula von der Leyen welcomed the result and said that Denmark and the EU "would benefit from the decision".
-French President Emmanuel Macron said that it was a "fantastic news for our Europe" and that "we are stronger together".
-Following the referendum, Denmark's Foreign Ministry stated that it planned to formally ratify the decision and notify the EU of its participation in time for it to be effective from 1 July.